 - Promote a strong science, mathematics, and technology education base from elementary through secondary levels.

 In the year 2011, New Mexico Space Grant Consortium continues to have a prominent and permanent presence throughout New Mexico.
 New Mexico Space Grant Consortium is the lead agency of coordination and cooperation to engage Americans in space related technical education and enhancement of research infrastructure.

-- Marketing - Communicate about the unique NMSGC programs to local, state & national leaders in STEM education and research.
+Goal #1 - Marketing: Communicate unique NMSGC programs to local, state, and national leaders in STEM education and research.

-- Education - Take advantage of our unique geographic position and proximity to Spaceport America to provide a link to commercial launch opportunities evolving through Virgin Galactic.
+Goal #3 - Education: Take advantage of our unique geographic position and proximity to Spaceport America to provide a link to commercial launch opportunities for students and faculty.